 - Online students received them by mail.

-- Student Affairs partnered with many off-campus apartment complexes to distribute face coverings to students living off campus and hosted several events on campus where off-campus students were able to pick up their face coverings.
+- Student Affairs partnered with many off-campus apartment complexes to distribute face coverings to students living off campus.

-- Parking & Transportation also has a limited quantity of reusable face coverings available to off-campus students picking up parking passes.
+- Parking & Transportation assisted with distribution to off-campus students picking up parking passes.

 If I forgot my face covering, what should I do?

-- Reusable face coverings are available for purchase at the University Bookstore for $10 plus tax, and 10-packs of disposable face masks are available for purchase at the Markets, located in Appalachian Panhellenic Hall, Trivette Hall and the University Bookstore, for $12.79 plus tax.
+- Reusable face coverings are available for purchase at the University Bookstore and 10-packs of disposable face masks are available for purchase at the Markets, located in Appalachian Panhellenic Hall, Trivette Hall and the University Bookstore.

-- Snack vending machines across campus will be stocked with 2-packs of disposable masks for $2.50.
-Vending machines will also be stocked with small bottles of hand sanitizer.
+- Snack vending machines across campus are stocked with 2-packs of disposable masks.
+Vending machines are also stocked with small bottles of hand sanitizer.

-- Campus departments will receive a limited supply of disposable masks that can be given out while supplies last.
+- Campus departments also have a limited supply of disposable masks available upon request.